snirhouli/sn-time/README.md

 # sn-time
-sn-time script for qb-core , this script creates a /time command for a custom group 'called legend'
+sn-time script for qb-core , this script creates a /time command for a custom group called 'legend'